 The amazing photo above is a time-lapse composite showing the Moon passing through the Earth’s shadow during a Lunar eclipse.
 That’s when the full Moon passes ‘behind’ the Earth and the Earth blocks out most of the light of the Sun shining on it, and so the normally bright face of the full Moon darkens and, usually, turns a dull red colour.
 It takes a few hours for the Moon to pass through the Earth’s shadow, so each of these Moon images in the composite shot will have been taken maybe an hour or ninety minutes apart.
 And you can clearly see the shape of the Earth’s huge shadow, stretching out into the blackness of space and away from the Sun.
 Anyone can perform this simple experiment given a suitable camera, a tripod and a clock.
 And also, of course, a knowledge of when the Eclipse is going to happen, but you can find this out easily on the Internet.

 This, to me, is one of the reasons why I love Astronomy so much.
 To the naked eye, wonders like Lunar eclipses are visible manifestations of the wonders of the creativity of God.
 Psalm 19:1 says, “The heavens declare the glory of God; the skies proclaim the work of His hands”.
 And, no matter at what level you explore the Cosmos, new and fascinating things keep being discovered.
-The probability of water on Mars.
-The chance of life on Mars, Titan (one of Saturn’s moons) or Europa (one of Jupiter’s moons).
+The discovery of water on Mars.
+The chance of life on Mars; Titan and Enceladus (two of Saturn’s moons); or Europa (one of Jupiter’s moons).
 Exotic objects such as quasars and black holes; things theorised on paper and mathematically are actually being observed as realities in the depths of space.
 And all this created by our God, and I think this exploration is actually a picture of how we will spend eternity exploring the amazing greatness of God our Creator and His Creation.

 This is not a worldview that is incompatible with Science, either; incorporating God into a scientific worldview is not a problem, provided you don’t try to factor Him into your calculations!